 Is from the village of Singla.
 The village is located near the Himalaya at 2400 m above sea level and belongs to the region of Gorkha, northwest of Kathmandu (capital of Nepal).
 It is a very poor region, without road connection, without a hospital or an emergency aid point.
 It has a small village school.
 About 200 families live in this remote village.
 At the age of 13, Som moved from Singla to Kathmandu to work as a carrier in the trekking business and earn some money.
 In many years, he has worked his way up from carrier to Sirdar and finally became a French speaking trekking guide.
 He has taught himself French and English.
 Thanks to his own life story, Som has realised the importance of good school education for the future.
 For many years, he has supported his family, his three siblings and parents, who still live in Singla and earn their living as miners.

 Nadja grew up near Biel.
-Today she lives in Bern together with her husband.
+Today she lives in Bern together with her husband and her son.

 After her apprenticeship as a commercial clerk at a municipality, she decided to study to become a teacher.
 After 3 years of training, she started teaching in a 5th grade class.
 Since then, she is a passionate teacher at the intermediate level.

 In 2014, she decided to take a break.
 In Globetrotter magazine, she drew attention to the project of Therese and Som.
 After several meetings with Therese and a first meeting with Som in Switzerland she decided to travel to Nepal as a volunteer.
 There she got to know and love the project.
 After coming back from Nepal she supported Therese when necessary.

 Since 2016 she is part of the foundation and responsible for the redesigned website.